Discover the color palet of the universe

 Twice a year we organize an Entry Astronomy course.
 It starts in September or January.
 With this course, you will gain a good general understanding of astronomy.
 The course is intended for a general audience and does not require any special prior knowledge.

 In this course, topics such as Sky Orientation, Origin and Life Cycle of Stars, The Birth of the Universe, and much more will be covered.
-Additionally, there will be two practical evenings where you will have the opportunity to observe through our telescope and learn to use a planisphere
+Additionally, there will be two practical evenings where you will have the opportunity to observe through our telescope and learn to use a planisphere.
+The course is held exclusively in dutch.

 © 2025 Volksterrenwacht Copernicus.